Bankstown Reservoir: Design

 The reservoir is renowned for being the first concrete reservoir to be elevated on concrete piers.
 Sydney Water Heritage Program leader Phil Bennett stated the Bankstown reservoir has "the highest level of heritage protection because it is the oldest of the class of elevated reinforced concrete reservoirs".
 Mr Bennett concluded, “It’s quite decorative so it has aesthetic value and it sits very prominently on a hill top and it can be seen for miles, so it has landmark values”.
-The reservoir supplies drinking water to households in areas such as Villawood, Condell Park, Croydon, Auburn and North Strathfield.
+The reservoir has a foot bridge to a walkway on the top of the water tower, passing through the centre of the tank.
+The tower's rooftop, being 86 m above sea level, provides panoramic views of the Sydney skyline and Greater Western Sydney area.